Jump to Cookie Policy

 Xceptor software support services (Xceptor Support).

 Xceptor respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data when you use our Website and/or Xceptor Connect and tell you about your privacy rights and how the law protects you.
-For the purpose of this privacy notice, our Website, Xceptor Connect, Xceptor LMS, and Xceptor Support, and/or us providing other services to you will together be referred to as Xceptor Services.
+For the purpose of this privacy notice, our Website, Xceptor Connect, Xceptor LMS, and Xceptor Support, and/or us providing other products and services to you will together be referred to as Xceptor Services.

 Purpose of this privacy notice